-Medicare Advantage plans limit how much you'll pay out of pocket every year.
-After you reach the annual out-of-pocket maximum, your plan will pay all of your costs for Medicare-covered services for the rest of the period (usually a calendar year).
+Medicare Advantage plans also limit how much you'll pay out of pocket every year.
+This is called the out-of-pocket maximum, and each year the limit is set by Medicare.
+Medicare Advantage plans choose their own out-of-pocket maximums that are less than or equal to the one set by Medicare for the year.
+For 2021, the annual out-of-pocket maximum limit is $7,550.
+After you reach the annual out-of-pocket maximum, your plan will pay all your costs for Medicare-covered services for the rest of the period (usually a calendar year).
 Costs that don't apply to your annual out-of-pocket maximum include premiums, Part D prescription drugs, and extra benefits your plan might have that aren't covered by Original Medicare.

 Medicare supplement plans are designed to help limit out-of-pocket costs by helping to pay for some of the costs Original Medicare doesn't pay.
 There are Medigap plan options available with low to no copays.
 For example, the only out-of-pocket costs associated with Plan G would be your monthly premium and the annual Part B deductible ($203 in 2021).
 Medigap plans offer peace of mind with predictable out-of-pocket costs.
 Benefits and costs vary depending on the plan you choose.